dannysmith/sparta-coursepreparation/README.md

 ## Using a Mac

-On the course, you will be using a Mac for everything.
+On the course, you will be using a Mac for everything if you are on a technical stream.
 If you have used one in the past this should be easy, but if you're new to macOS then there are some subtle differences in how it works.
 The faster you are at using your machine, the more time you will have to focus on the course material.

 If you don't have access to mac, it would be worth borrowing one from a friend or going into an Apple Store and having a play with one.
 The Apple Store also offers instruction on the basics of using a mac.